skyvers/skyve-dev-guide/_pages/geospatial.md

 item.setInfoMarkup(markup.toString());
 ```

+For more information on the Skyve `content` servlet see [Working with content](./../_pages/working-with-content.md "Working with content).

 ### Spatial queries

 Provided a geospatial hibernate dialect is selected for the application, Skyve's document query supports combining spatial and other filter criteria for `Bizlet`, Extension class, `action` or other general application code.